 I have 2 huts, Bothan Beileag and Bothan Buidheag, each sleep 2 guests.
 All linen is provided.

 Retreat ~ Refresh ~ Renew...

-Despite being small, you will find that all of life's little essentials have been incorporated in your wee cosy hut, and each bespoke hut has been finished to the highest standard.
-Each hut has a wood-burning stove, electricity, water, double bed, tea- and coffee-making, wifi at the house, and spectacular views in all directions.
-The toilet and shower room, along with washing and drying facilities are to be found around 50 m away from your hut, at our house.
+Despite being small, you will find that everything you could need in your wee cosy hut, and each bespoke hut has been finished to the highest standard.
+Each hut has a wood-burning stove, electricity, water, double bed, tea and coffee-making, good 3G reception and spectacular views in all directions.
+The toilet and shower room, along with washing and drying facilities are to be found around 50 m away from your hut, in the hallway of my house.
 All bedlinen towels and bathrobes are provided.

-Just ask us - whether you find you have forgotten your toothbrush, or need the use of a computer to plan the next stage of your holiday.
+Just ask us - whether you find you have forgotten your toothbrush, or need help to plan the next stage of your holiday.
 We can also recommend some beautiful and intriguing places to visit, as well as the best-known tourist attractions.

 The area also has a good selection of both relaxed local eateries and more formal award-winning restaurants.
 A Hospital, Doctors' Surgery, Chemist, Bank, Supermarket and Petrol Station are amongst the amenities to be found in Broadford (8 km).

 A car is essential, there is no public transport to Heaste.

 |Will consider||Corporate bookings, Short breaks (1-4 days)|

 |Nearest travel links||Nearest airport: Inverness 160 km, Nearest railway: Kyle of Lochalsh 20 km|

 |Luxuries||Log fire, Internet access, DVD player, Sea view|